 Garbage disposal units are used extensively in United States households, but are far less common elsewhere.

 What NEVER to put in your garbage disposal:

 - Grease of any type

 - Green onion tops

 - Shrimp shells

-The items in the list above combine to damage the appliance (example bones), plug the drain piping (example peels), and load up the local waste water utility.
+The items in the list above combine to damage the appliance (bones), plug the drain piping (banana peels), and load up the local waste water utility.
 New York City banned garbage disposals during the mid-90’s because of the difficulty of properly treating the water.
 Even though this ban was eventually rescinded, it is still widely accepted among municipalities nationwide the energy and water usage required to process food scraps is substantial.

 While there is a valid opposing point of view regarding food scraps sent to the landfill creating methane gas, considered to be a greenhouse gas, the larger argument says food waste is something of which we should all be cognizant and take appropriate steps to dispose of properly.